-MPW's model begins as a source of capital for hospital operators with a lease model in which the tenant bears all of the maintaining and utility costs of the leased property, with 10-to-20-year initial terms.
-Many of these originate as sale leaseback model, which is when the original builder of the property sells the property to a holding company and incrementally pay rent on the property until they are returned the title.
-This can greatly assist in the hospital operation business as it allows operators to essentially unlock capital that would otherwise be locked within property values.
+MPW is a source of capital for hospital operators with a sale-leaseback model in which the tenant bears all of the maintenance and utility costs of the leased property, with 10-to-20-year initial terms.
+Many of these originate as a sale-leaseback model, which is when the original builder of the property sells the property to a holding company and incrementally pays rent on the property until they are returned the title.
+This can greatly assist in the hospital operation business as it allows operators to unlock cash flow that would otherwise be tied to property values.
 Advantageously for operators, rent payments on leasebacks are fully tax deductible and according to MPW often reduce the cost of capital for operators.

 What separates MPW from a traditional REIT is the criticality of the properties with 99% of leases having fixed escalators with inflation floors to include inflation resistance.
-Additionally, 95% of properties are master leased: this means that they are cross guaranteed by a higher party or are cosigned by a guarantor.
+Additionally, 95% of properties are master leased which means that they are cross guaranteed by a higher party or are cosigned by a guarantor like a holding company.